-Game Times/Length: This Division is designed for children who are 13 and 14 years old or younger on September 1, 2016.
-Games will be played on Saturdays at 12:00 p.m., 2:00 p.m. or 3:00 p.m.
+Game Times/Length: This Division is designed for children who are 13 and 14 years old or younger on September 1, 2023.
+Games will be played on Saturdays at 10:30 am, 12:30 pm, and 2:30 pm.
 Games will be played in two 35-minute halves.
-There will be a ten-minute break between the two halves.
-If the weather dictates, there will also be a 1 minute water break around the 20 minute mark of each half.
+There will be a two-minute water break around the midway point of each half.
+There will be a five-minute break between the two halves.
 All games need to start on time, because you must leave the field by the start of the next game that is assigned to the field.
 We use a running clock, so the clock should not stop during the game.

 Number of Players: There will be a maximum of 18 players on each team.
 Eleven players will be on the field at any given time.
 This means ten field players and one goalie.
 You must have at least nine players to play a game.
 Players from another team that are of age and registered in the league can play for a team that is short players.